TeknooSoftware/space-app/README.md

 * projects have deployment jobs.
 * all projects must be hosted on a Git instance, reachable via the protocoles HTTPS or SSH.
 * projects' images are built thanks to Buildah.
-* only Kubernetes clusters 1.22+ are supported.
+* Kubernetes clusters 1.22+ are supported.
 * a job represents a deployment
-* a job can provide severals variables to pass to the compiler about the deployment.
+* a job can provide several variables to pass to the compiler about the deployment.
   * variables can be persisted to the project to be reused in the future in next deployments.
   * projects can host persisted variables to be used in all next deployments.
   * accounts can host also persisted variables to be used on all deployments of all of this projects if they are not already defined in projects.
   * persisted variables can contains secrets.
-    * Warning, secrets are not visible in Space's web app but they are passed unencrypted to the workers if encryption is not enabled between servers and agents.
-Fill environments variables about `East PaaS Encryption` described later in this document.
+      * Warning, secrets are not visible in Space's web app, but they are passed unencrypted to the workers if encryption is not enabled between servers and agents.
+Fill environments variables about East PaaS Encryption described later in this document..
-* Space is bundled with a Composer hook to build PHP Project.
-NPM and PIP supports is also planned.
+* Space is bundled with Composer hook to create a PHP project.
+Python and PIP, NodeJs and NPM and gcc and Make are also supported.
-* Space allow any users to subcribe, but it's not manage billings.
+* Space allow any users to subscribe, but it's not manage billings.
-      * Subscriptions can be restricted with uniques codes to forbid non selected user to subscribe.
+  * Subscriptions can be restricted with unique code to forbid non granted user to subscribe
 * Space supports 2FA authentication with an TOTP application like Google Authenticator.

 A free support is available by Github issues of this repository.